AlexanderLill/PokemonGoers-group6/README.md

 **July 2011**

 Microsoft and Joyent cooperate to make Node.js run on Windows which previously only ran on Linux and macOS.
-This step meant that Node.js was then avaiable on all three major platforms.
+This step meant that Node.js was then available on all three major platforms.

 **25. November 2011**